 51 Massachusetts Avenue is located on the west side of Massachusetts Avenue, between Marlborough and Commonwealth, with 49 Massachusetts to the north and 371 Commonwealth (61 Massachusetts Avenue) to the south, across Alley 905.

 51 Marlborough was designed by architect Samuel D. Kelley and built in 1889 by Warren Dexter Vinal, a builder and real estate developer, one of four contiguous houses (424 Marlborough and 47-49-51 Massachusetts Avenue).
-He is shown as the owner on the original building permit applications, all dated March 1, 1889, and on the final building inspection report, dated November 15, 1889.
+He is shown as the owner and builder on the original building permit applications, all dated March 1, 1889, and on the final building inspection report, dated November 15, 1889.
 On the application for 51 Massachusetts Avenue, the address is shown as 440 West Chester Park; it changed to 51 Massachusetts Avenue when West Chester Park was renamed on March 1, 1894.

 The land for 424 Marlborough and 47-49-51 Massachusetts Avenue was purchased on February 7, 1889, by Warren Vinal’s wife, Ada A. (Fauteux) Vinal, from Henry Lee, H. Hollis Hunnewell, and Augustus Lowell.
 It was part of a larger parcel that Henry Lee and his partners purchased on February 20, 1883, from a real estate investment trust formed by Grenville T. W. Braman, Henry D. Hyde, and Frank W. Andrews.
 The parcel was one several tracts of land the trust had purchased from the Boston Water Power Company on March 1, 1872.